microsoft/api-guidelines/graph/Modelling with Subtypes Pattern.md

 API designers can use OData **type hierarchy**, where there is one abstract base type with a few shared properties representing the common concept and one sub-type for each variant of the entity.
+In hierarchy, the interdependencies of properties, i.e. which properties are relevant for which variants, is fully captured in metadata and client code can potentially leverage that to construct and/or validate requests.

 ## Issues and Considerations

 When introducing a new subtype to the hierarchy, developers need to ensure that the new subtype doesn't change the semantic of the type hierarchy with its implicit constraints.
+To retrieve properties specific for a derived type an API request URL may need to include casting to the derived type.
+If type hierarchy is very deep then resulting URL may become very long and not easily readable.

-There are a **few potential risks** for client applications when new sub-types are introduced:
+There are a few consideration to take into account when new sub-types are introduced:

--   De-serialization code might break because of missing properties in returned collection items.
-Even though property X was mandatory on all subtypes previously returned, the new subtype might not have this property and the client code needs to deal with that.
+-  TODO add something about SDK dependencies and required actions

--   Client libraries for strongly typed language might ignore some of the values in the @odata.type property without further configuration and need to be updated to be able to pick the right (client) type to deserialize into.
+-  TODO Client libraries for strongly typed language might ignore some of the values in the @odata.type property without further configuration and need to be updated to be able to pick the right (client) type to deserialize into.

-In addition, you can follow some of the mitigation techniques such as:
+TODO something about In addition, you can follow some of the mitigation techniques such as:

--   Think about gradual roll-out sequence

-    -   Consider that Microsoft Graph does not return objects from a workload that has a type that is not configured in current metadata.
-To avoid inconsistencies, follow a two-step process:

-        -   Introduce the entity type to the Graph metadata but don’t return objects of the type in any of the heterogeneous collections.

-        -   Enable your workload to return objects of the new type as items of collection.

--   Allow time for testing

-    -   Inform the clients about the change and allow them to test the changes in beta.
-Time is required to implement the code necessary to deal with the new entity type, both in terms of de-serialization as well as integrating it into the rest of the application.

--   Communicate the change in semantics

-    -   It is necessary for the client developers to incorporate the new semantic into their application/service, even if the change is perceived to be small.
-This requires early communication and clear documentation of what the new type represents and why/how it is considered a subtype of the original abstract type of the collection.

 ## When to Use this Pattern